TosbackCgusBridge-Bot/CGUs-versions/Replacements/Privacy Policy.md

 Communications With You

 We may email and/or mail you for marketing purposes and you agree to receive email and/or mail from us.
-For example, when you create or update an account, request product or services information, or order from us and provide your email address, in addition to periodic updates related to your interests, you will receive email related to our products, services, specials, events, and promotions.
+For example, when you create or update an account, request product or services information, or order from us and provide your email address, in addition to periodic updates related to your pattern interests, you will receive email related to our other products, services, and promotions.
 If you decide that you do not wish to receive this communication by email, there are clearly marked opt out instructions at the bottom of each correspondence.

 We may also email you or otherwise use your information to share information with you or respond to your requests or questions.